A Day In The Life of an Inpatient Rehab Occupational Therapist

 I see patients for usually one hour at a time with some half hour sessions sprinkled in.
 They’re always scheduled back to back without any time for breaks until lunch.

-While that may seem crazy and hectic, I very much prefer this set-up as opposed to running all over SNF’s and ALF’s looking for patients and crossing my fingers that they’re available and agreeable to do therapy.
+While that may seem crazy and hectic, I very much prefer this set-up as opposed to my prior experience of running all over SNF’s and ALF’s looking for my patients and crossing my fingers that they’re available and agreeable to do therapy.

 With inpatient rehab, the patient knows they’re there for rehab and they’re ready and willing to work with you (most of the time!)